 4185 Mountainview St., Gastonia

-South Fork River Park has 800 feet of river frontage along the South Fork with access areas for canoeing, kayaking, fishing, and picnicking.
+South Fork River Park has 800 feet of riverfront along the South Fork with access areas for canoeing, kayaking, fishing, and picnicking.

 1303 Dallas-Cherryville Highway, Dallas

-Spend a day by the beautiful Catawba River at this 10-acre park which includes a canoe and kayak launch, public boat launch, two fishing piers and more.
+Spend a day by the beautiful Catawba River at this 10-acre park, which includes a canoe and kayak launch, public boat launch, and two fishing piers.

 The large, picturesque park is 105 acres and features a sandy beach area (no swimming allowed) and picnic decks.